 She thought for a minute and said “Yeah, that would have felt really good.”

-Most parents rely on consequences to teach a lesson.
+Most parents think hard to choose a consequence when a child misbehaves.
 That’s what we are told to do, right?
 Your child hits their brother or draws with marker on the couch?
 Maybe they get consequence of no screen time or a perhaps a timeout.
 We have to ask ourselves what the ‘consequence’ actually teach our child (and also how they actually help our child to do better next time!)

 What do consequences teach your child?

-:: They don’t help your child with the root cause of the bad behaviour.
-Neither of you learn WHY the hitting happened, or get closer to how to prevent it next time.
+:: They don’t help you get to the root cause of the bad behaviour.
+You don’t address WHY the hitting happened, or get closer to how to prevent it next time.

 :: Your child misses out on the chance to make things better.
 Cleaning the couch is more useful, constructive and life-changing than missing a day of screen time.
 Your child learns, “When we mess up, we always try to make things right.”